smohiudd/drivecycle/README.md

 ### Generate Path Graph

 Drive Cycle include utils that can used to generate graphs usting `networkx`.
-These are helpful to simplify path graphs to reduce redundant nodes and edges that may break the `Trajectory` or `Drivecycle` classes.
-It can also be used to embed stops in a give path graph.
+These are helpful to simplify path graphs to reduce redundant nodes and edges that may cause trajectories to fail.
+It can also be used to embed stops in a given path graph.

 ```python